JSONScript/jsonscript-js/README.md

 });
 ```

-In example above the second request is sent in parallel, without waiting for the response from the first request.
+In the example above the second request is sent in parallel, without waiting for the response from the first request.

+## Language

+The interpreter supports the following JSONScript instructions:

+- $exec - call to external executor
+- $data - reference to the data instance
+- $ref - reference to the part of the current script evaluation result
+- $if - conditional evaluation
+- $delay - delayed evaluation

+See [JSONScript language documentation](https://github.com/JSONScript/jsonscript/blob/master/LANGUAGE.md) for more information.